HBO Max kills HBO Go, a shot at Roku and Fire TV with you in the crossfire

 But Wednesday, Amazon CEO Jeff Bezos said he believed eventually the company would come to an agreement with HBO Max, as he was questioned on Capitol Hill about whether Amazon abuses its market power.

-Asked by a congressman whether it was a conflict of interest for Amazon to keep services like Max off Fire TV to extract more favorable terms, Bezos said, "There could be scenarios, if we're just talking in the abstract, where it could be inappropriate, and scenarios where it would be very normal business and very appropriate."
+Asked by a member of Congress whether it was a conflict of interest for Amazon to keep services like Max off Fire TV to extract more favorable terms, Bezos said, "There could be scenarios, if we're just talking in the abstract, where it could be inappropriate, and scenarios where it would be very normal business and very appropriate."

 Simpler... but more complicated

 So starting Saturday, the options for streaming HBO come down to two apps.
 HBO Max continues to be AT&T's marquee streaming service.
-But Go has disappeared, and Now was renamed simply HBO.
+But Go has disappeared, and Now has been renamed simply HBO.
 That creates some headaches for people who relied on Go on Roku and Fire TV or Firestick devices, and it also leaves behind some people who pay for regular HBO from a TV provider that doesn't have an upgrade deal for HBO Max.

 So what do you do if you relied on HBO Go to stream on a Roku or Fire TV?